AndreaCignoni/FundamentalsOfDataAnalysis/README.md

 **If Boolean Statements for Linear Discrimination**
 To further understand the data, I have implemented conditional statements (if-else) to perform linear discrimination based on selected features.
 By applying these Boolean statements, it is possible to identify linear boundaries that can help classify Iris flowers into different species.

-### Machine Learning and Flower Species Prediction: Scikit-learn Library
+## Machine Learning and Flower Species Prediction: Scikit-learn Library

 In the final phase of the project, I leverage the power of the Scikit-learn library to build machine learning models for flower species prediction.

 ***

-## Jupyter Notebook Implementation

-Please feel free to execute my *Jupyter notebook** to view the process and results of the tasks illustrated

-### Steps:

-1. Open the *Jupyter notebook* using your preferred environment.
-2. Run the cells in sequential order to execute the Python code.
-3. Review the output and analysis within the notebook to verify the five tasks presented.
-4. Feel free to explore the code, modify parameters, or adapt it for different ranges as needed.

-## Table Of Contents
+# List of References

-### Task 1
+## Task 1

 [Real Python](https://realpython.com/defining-your-own-python-function/)